 Learn about the Paines' forest in context of Frederick Law Olmsted, the father of public parks, national parks and forestry in America.

 See pages 9 and 10 the Superintendent's presentation to the Waltham City Council.
 In this presentation, the two Paine Estate parcels that are being considered for the project are called Storer Conservation Land and Former Coleman-Stanton Land.
-Although the School Committee had originally excluded this parcel as a possible site for the new Waltham High School, they officially reversed their earlier decision in a vote on January 3rd.
+Although the School Committee had originally excluded these parcels as possible sites for the new Waltham High School, they officially reversed their earlier decision in a vote on January 3rd.

 Read the Waltham Land Trust position letter.